 It’s Beyond My Control: What’s in your wardrobe?
 Do you personally wear vintage clothes on a daily basis?

 Xtabay vintage: Hahah, I laugh because I recently told someone I am the Steve Jobs of vintage.
 I literally wear a black turtleneck and black jeans every day during the winter.
 I am a little ashamed and embarrassed by this.
 I have this fantastic grey wool 1960’s Bonnie Cashin coat that I have been wearing EVERY SINGLE DAY since November.
 In the winter I can’t be bothered, it’s terrible I know.
 In the summer I wear dresses every day.
 I wear these sack shaped Mexican dresses because they show off my legs and hide my thick waist.
-If I have a special occasion I will always wear a vintage dress, usually one of my favorites by Peggy Hunt or Dorothy O’Hara.
+If I have a special occasion I will always wear a vintage dress, usually one of my favourites by Peggy Hunt or Dorothy O’Hara.
 I have an apple green Lilli Ann coat that I wear every Christmas.
 People would be shocked and sad if they saw my closet.
 It’s pretty empty.
 I love dressing other people but really hate dressing myself.
-If I could wear a uniform everyday I would.
+If I could wear a uniform every day I would.
 Like I said, I am the Steve Jobs of vintage.